2004 World Snooker Championship: Final: frame scores

-Qualifying
+Qualifying results

 The qualifying competition was held in three stages at Pontin's, Prestatyn Sands.
 The first stage, for amateurs and non-Tour professionals, was played at Pontin's, Prestatyn Sands, on 11 January.
 In stage two, from 12 to 17 January, Challenge Tour Professionals joined the draw.
 Results for stage three, played between 10 and 20 February, and then on 16 and 17 March, are shown below.